-"This is a favorite with my father.
-They taste so good warm!
-Substitute any type of nuts you prefer."
+These candied almonds are a favorite with my father.
+They taste so good when warm!
+Substitute any nuts you prefer.

 For this to turn out, ALL the liquid must evaporate. the mizure turns from liquid to syrup to a stringy consistency, and then crystalizes onto the almonds.
 Be sure to stir consistently throughout... this process takes just under 30 minutes.

 The trick to this recipe is to cook it until there is no liquid.
 If you get the sticky kind, that means you need to cook it longer.
 I have made this a many times and came out great!!!
 I made pecans and almonds to mix.

 Very simple, easy recipe that produces light, crispy, sugary candied almonds.
 I'm glad I read the other reviews explaining that the almonds must cook until the water is gone, that is the key to the almonds coming out crispy and not soggy.